 So, what, exactly, does a happy, healthy life look like?
 Is it a life we can boast about in company to illustrate the competence of our parenting?
 Is it the life “everyone” approves of?
 Is it the life I approve of?
 Why do I think I know what a happy, healthy life is for anyone except myself?
 Most important of all, why do I think I had the power to determine the kind of lives my kids would have?

 As parents, we have a lot of power, at least in the beginning.
 But our power is all mixed up with other factors which are not in our control, like genetics, culture, geography and politics.
 If we judge our parenting effectiveness by the perfect happiness of our adult children, we’re all monumental failures.
 Life is not one unbroken experience of unadulterated happiness for anyone.
-Happiness is, in any case, a lazy, childish goal.
+Unblemished happiness is, in any case, a lazy, childish goal.
 What does it mean?
 Something different to everyone, probably.

 What about competence?
 Yes.
 I want my kids to be competent.
 I want them to be able to learn.
 I want them to have the power to make their own choices and the strength to deal with the consequences.
 I want them to know how to self-care and love others.
 I want them to be compassionate, respectful and responsible.